How to Avoid Bruxism & Ease Jaw Pain

 Causes of Bruxism

 According to the Mayo Clinic, the causes of bruxism are not completely understood by doctors.
-But several factors can increase your risk of nighttime teeth grinding, including:

 - Genetics, or if others in your family have bruxism